 Thanks also to our fantastic sponsors: City of Smithville; Keep Smithville Beautiful (a Chamber of Commerce Committee); Smithville Independent School District; Lost Pines Artisans’ Alliance; Smithville Education Foundation; Aqua Water Supply Corporation; CoBank; McCreary, Veselka, Bragg & Allen, PC; Sandwinder Enduro; Bluebonnet Electric Cooperative; Smithville Noon Lions Club; Union Pacific; Dell Children’s Health Plan; Mosaic Art and Home; Samantics Squared; Farmers Insurance; We Logo Anything; and David Herrington

 A program brought to you by the Smithville Public Library, the Richard D. Latham Cultural District, and the National Endowment for the Arts

 This project’s central idea to use public art to help build community and bridge what divides us.
 As a community, we will collaborate during several picnics that will bring neighbors together to talk about what is important and what makes Smithville interesting and unique, and use that information to create signage to take people to important locations, to create public art installations, and to create a mural to be installed at the DAEP—the metal school building (bus barn/Tiger Academy) on SH 95 where Loop 230 intersects.
 Thanks to the many people in the Smithville area who have participated to help to decide who, what, and how to find and celebrate Smithville’s important historic and cultural assets.

 For more information about the project or to share your opinion:

 Artist participation in the Public Art component of the ABC, Arts Bridging Community, NEA grant

-We anticipate announcing the awarded artists during the Smithville Empty Bowl event on Saturday, April 14.
+Awarded artists were announced during the Smithville Empty Bowl event on Saturday, April 14, 2018.

 Smithville’s Sculpture on Main Program